mccright/rrl/AudioBooks/README.md

 <details>
 <summary>Code Name Edelweiss.
 By Stephanie Landsem.
 2023 </summary>

-### Code Name Edelweiss. (:)
+### Code Name Edelweiss.
+(9:00)
 Audio: https://www.overdrive.com/media/9295904/code-name-edelweiss
 eBook: https://www.overdrive.com/media/9082158/code-name-edelweiss
 By [Stephanie Landsem](https://stephanielandsem.com/)  ( – )

-Reading Notes: This story is one way to examine Nazi and Nazi supporter's activity in Southern California and local resistance to that cancer.
+Reading Notes: This story is one approach to examining Nazi and Nazi supporter's activity in Southern California as well as local resistance to that cancer.
+It might be aimed at young adults...maybe younger.
+For an overview see the [author's summary](https://stephanielandsem.com/what-is-coming-next-from-me-code-name-edelweiss/).
 If you want a more historically accurate examination of this period you might consider [Steven J. Ross](https://en.wikipedia.org/wiki/Steven_J._Ross_(historian))’s book, "[Hitler in Los Angeles: How Jews Foiled Nazi Plots Against Hollywood and America](https://www.smithsonianmag.com/history/stopping-nazi-plots-1930s-los-angeles-180966961/)."

 Author's summary: https://stephanielandsem.com/what-is-coming-next-from-me-code-name-edelweiss/